Huotes/CommitMaker/README.md

 There are no steroids in baseball.
 Just players Chuck Norris has breathed on.

 Erro na API: HTTPSConnectionPool(host='geek-jokes.sameerkumar.website', port=443): Max retries exceeded with url: /api?format=json (Caused by NameResolutionError("<urllib3.connection.HTTPSConnection object at 0x70260a5995e0>: Failed to resolve 'geek-jokes.sameerkumar.website' ([Errno -3] Temporary failure in name resolution)"))

+Ozzy Osbourne bites the heads off of bats.
+Chuck Norris bites the heads off of Siberian Tigers.